Table of Contents

-The Indian Premier League(IPL) has many controversies moments since the inaugural season.
-The moments which lead to players suspension and even the franchise have been suspended under many circumstances.
+IPL Controversies: The Indian Premier League(IPL) has had many controversial moments since the inaugural season.
+The moments which lead to players’ suspension and even the franchise have been suspended under many circumstances.

 Jadeja did not renew his contract with the Rajasthan Royals and tried to negotiate a more profitable deal with other franchises.
 It was a serious breach of players’ guidelines, and the IPL Governing Council slapped a one-year ban on him.

 South African cheerleader Gabriella Pasqualotto (of MI) created quite a stir in the fourth edition of the IPL after she blogged about the questionable conduct of cricketers at post-match parties.

 She was sacked from her role as a cheerleader by the IPL, but that did little to scuttle the controversy.

 Sourav Ganguly dumped by KKR

 The fourth season of the IPL saw the KKR dumping Ganguly after his base price reportedly increased from $200,000 (around Rs.
 9 million) to $400,000 (Rs.
 18 million).

 The southpaw was later bought by the Pune Warriors as a late replacement for injured Ashish Nehra, but the KKR snub effectively ended Ganguly’s IPL career Who is the current President of BCCI.